romkatv/zsh4humans/tips.md

 Several features in Zsh for Humans require knowing the content of the terminal screen, and with the above option this condition won't be satisfied.
-If you remove the option altogether, Zsh for Humans will automatically start a stripped-down version of `tmux` (referred to as "integrated tmux" in the source code and discussions) that should enable the extra features with no other visible effects.
+If you remove this `zstyle` line, Zsh for Humans will automatically start a stripped-down version of `tmux` (referred to as "integrated tmux" in the source code and discussions) that should enable the extra features with no other visible effects.
 This used to be the default in Zsh for Humans for a long time but eventually it's been changed because there are corner cases where integrated tmux can cause issues.
-Try removing `start-tmux` option and see if everything still works.
+Try removing this line and see if everything still works.

 If your terminal has a feature that allows it to open a new tab or window in the same directory as the current tab, and it doesn't work, add the following